-Full-time Officers: We provide the opportunity for our full-time officers to earn an annual cash bonus.
+Full-time Executive Officers: We provide the opportunity for our full-time officers to earn an annual cash bonus.
 We provide this opportunity both to reward our personnel for past performance and to motivate and retain them.
 We recognize that annual bonuses are almost universally provided by our competitors.
 In view of the fact that only two of our named executive officers devote their full-time to our affairs, annual cash bonuses for such named executive officers are recommended on a case-by-case basis by our chairman of the board and/or vice chairman to the compensation committee.
-Our performance-based cash bonus program, which we refer to as the "Performance-based Bonus Program," provides that cash bonuses are to be based on funds from operations, tenant occupancy rate, the overall management of our portfolio and discretionary factors.
+Our performance-based cash bonus program, which we refer to as the "Performance-based Bonus Program," provides that cash bonuses are to be based on funds from operations, adjusted funds from operations, tenant occupancy rate, the overall management of our portfolio and discretionary factors.
 Discretionary factors include total revenues, rental income, net income, dividends paid to stockholders, investor relations activities, and subjective considerations.
-No specific quantitative targets are established in advance of the applicable year for which a bonus will be paid.
-Once it has determined the annual bonus to be paid to each of these executive officers, the compensation committee presents its recommendations to the board of directors for its approval.
+No specific quantitative targets are established in advance of the applicable year for which a bonus will be paid and the amount of such bonus is based on highly subjective considerations.
 These bonuses are generally determined at the end of the year for which such bonus is awarded and is generally paid in the beginning of the following year.

-Part-time Officers: We do not provide any cash bonuses to our chairman, vice chairman or other part-time named executive officers.
-The annual bonus, if any, to be paid to such part-time officers is paid by Majestic and its affiliates.
-The annual fee paid to Majestic is approved by the audit and/or compensation committee(s) and our board of directors; our board and its committees are not involved in determining the bonuses paid to part-time officers.
+Part-time Executive Officers: We do not provide any cash bonuses to our chairman, vice chairman or other part-time named executive officers and our board and its committees are not involved in determining the bonuses paid to part-time officers.